-- Scope and identify unmet needs and gaps to inform call topic prioritisation for maximum impact; - Identify & map the added value and impact of R&I project findings; - Facilitate the development of guidelines, recommendations and policy briefs where researchers and policymakers jointly contribute; - Facilitate testing and implementing AMR-sensitive and -specific interventions supported through the R&I funding programmes; - Provide support to R&I products (new leads, molecules, diagnostics, tools, technologies) to progress for further development.
+- Scope and identify unmet needs and gaps to inform call topic prioritisation for maximum impact. - Identify & map the added value and impact of R&I project findings. - Facilitate the development of guidelines, recommendations and policy briefs where researchers and policymakers jointly contribute to use evidence to inform policy, programmes and practice. - Facilitate testing and implementing AMR-sensitive and -specific interventions supported through the R&I funding programmes. - Provide support to R&I products (new leads, candidates, diagnostics, tools, technologies) to progress for further development.